Lourarhi-Yahya/Hackaton2023_GenAI/README.md

 ## Getting Started

-Follow these instructions to set up and run the Eldians system on your local machine.
+Follow these instructions to set up and run the VISIONVISTA system on your local machine.

 ### Prerequisites